Yanks ponder outfield moves with Hicks on DL

-TORONTO -- After just one game, the New York Yankees' once-crowded outfield became suddenly thin when the team was forced to place center fielder Aaron Hicks on the 10-day disabled list Friday.
+TORONTO -- After two games, the New York Yankees' once-crowded outfield became suddenly thin when the team was forced to place center fielder Aaron Hicks on the 10-day disabled list Friday.

 The move had first-year manager Aaron Boone juggling his defense earlier into the new season than he anticipated.